antiprism/mpd_oled/doc/install_raudio1_zst.md

-# Install instructions for rAudio 1 (RuneAudio fork)
+# Install instructions for rAudio 1 (RuneAudio fork) on a Pi Zerp

-These instructions are for installing mpd_oled with a binary package on rAudio 1.
+These instructions are for installing mpd_oled with a binary package on rAudio 1 on a Pi Zero.

-The binary package should be the best option for most people, but if you would like to build and install the current mpd_oled repository code then see [Install instructions for rAudio 1 using source](install_raudio1_source.md).
+The binary package should be the best option for most people on a Pi Zero, but if you have a different Pi model or would like to build and install the current mpd_oled repository code then see
+[Install instructions for rAudio 1 using source](install_raudio1_source.md).

 ## Base system